wojake/awesome-xrpl/readme.md

 ## Conventions

 The XRPL is a decentralized, immutable, censorship-resistant, distributed-ledger.
-It is also near instant, and the dameon itself is capable of websockets.
+It is also near instant, and the daemon itself is capable of websockets.

 Most projects include an active view of current transactions occuring on the network.